Geutzzu/FurnitureStoresExtraction/README.md

   - `O B-PRODUCT I-PRODUCT O O O O O I-PRODUCT I-PRODUCT I-PRODUCT`
 - Such an output is not possible since the model should not predict an `I-PRODUCT` tag after an `O` tag.
 - The probability for each tag indicates that the model is not sure about the position of the first `B-PRODUCT` and some subsequent `I-PRODUCT` tags.
-The probabilites for such a token probably look something like this:
+The probabilities for such a token probably look something like this:
     - `O: 0.7, B-PRODUCT: 0.2, I-PRODUCT: 0.1`
 - It still thinks that the token should be a `B-PRODUCT` tag, but it is not sure enough to make the prediction.
 - This is where a CRF layer can help.
-The exact probabilites that I just mentioned in my example are fed to an additional CRF layer (Conditional Random Field) that will learn the relationships between the tags and will make the prediction that makes the most sense.
+The exact probabilities that I just mentioned in my example are fed to an additional CRF layer (Conditional Random Field) that will learn the relationships between the tags and will make the prediction that makes the most sense.
-- A very short explanation of how a CRF layer works on top of a BiLSTM model can be found [here](https://createmomo.github.io/2017/09/12/CRF_Layer_on_the_Top_of_BiLSTM_1/).
+- A brief explanation of how a CRF layer works on top of a BiLSTM model can be found [here](https://createmomo.github.io/2017/09/12/CRF_Layer_on_the_Top_of_BiLSTM_1/).
 Although the example is for a BiLSTM model, the same principle can be applied to a transformer model (and I have seen people online suggesting this approach for transformer models).